twy80/LangChain_llm_Agent/README.md

 - Tracing LLM messages is possible using LangSmith if you download the source code and run it on your machine or server.
-For this, you need a LangChain API key that can be obtained <https://smith.langchain.com/settings>.
+For this, you need a LangChain API key that can be obtained from <https://smith.langchain.com/settings>.

 - When running the code on your machine or server, you can use st.secrets to keep and fetch your API keys as environments variables.
 For such secrets management, see